AtypicalAsian/AtypicalAsian/README.md

 Reach out to me at <a href="mailto:nicnguyen.work@proton.me">nicnguyen.work@proton.me</a> or <a href="https://www.linkedin.com/in/nic2702/">LinkedIn</a>

 ### About Me
-- Product Engineer (Fullstack)
-- Data Pipelines and Distributed Systems
+- Backend Systems & Applied AI
-- Yapper, Matcha Lover, Man United Supporter
+- Matcha Lover & Man United Supporter
-- Check out my <a href="https://nic-nguyen.com/">personal website</a> to get to know me better
+- I code, think and write at <a href="https://nic-nguyen.com/">personal website</a>

 ### My Resume
 View my resume <a href="https://drive.google.com/file/d/1leyBIqw0hpMFrsiyX5SQEJEVsVvi_7-R/view?usp=drivesdk">here</a>